 Cash and cash equivalents are the only financial instruments that potentially subject the Company to concentrations of credit risk.
-At March 31, 2021 and December 31, 2020, the Company maintains its cash and cash equivalents with high-quality, accredited financial institutions and, accordingly, such funds are subject to minimal credit risk.
+At June 30, 2021 and December 31, 2020, the Company maintains its cash and cash equivalents with high-quality, accredited financial institutions and, accordingly, such funds are subject to minimal credit risk.
 The Company has no significant off-balance sheet concentrations of credit risk, such as foreign currency exchange contracts, option contracts or other hedging arrangements.

-Comprehensive Loss
+Comprehensive (Loss) Income

-Comprehensive loss is defined as the change in equity of a business enterprise during a period from transactions and other events and circumstances from non-owner sources, if any.
-Comprehensive loss equaled net loss for all periods presented.
+Comprehensive (loss) income is defined as the change in equity of a business enterprise during a period from transactions and other events and circumstances from non-owner sources, if any.
+Comprehensive income was recognized for the three and six months ended June 30, 2020 as a result of the \$15.0 million received from Gossamer for Amendment No. 1 during the three months ended June 30, 2020.